 This anger management assessment will show your patterns of escalation and your overall anger reaction tendencies.

-Based on Dr. DeFoore's 38 years of professional experience in the field of counseling and psychology, the results will help you understand your anger issues at a deeper level while giving you steps to heal and improve yourself.
+Based on Dr. DeFoore's 40+ years of professional experience in the field of counseling and psychology, the results will help you understand your anger issues at a deeper level while giving you steps to heal and improve yourself and your relationships.

 Here's how this anger management assessment works:

 This online assessment will help you identify escalation patterns, or how fast you move up and down the anger scale.
 For the test to be helpful to you, you will need to give accurate, honest answers.

 It costs only $4.95 to take the anger management assessment online and receive recommendations from Dr. DeFoore and the free Anger Management Techniques Ebook.
 Or, if you prefer you can read through the content below.

 I encourage you to take the anger management assessment above--just click on the "Take The Test" button.
 Here is a description of the levels:

 Level 1.
 This is where you're cool, calm and collected.
 You may or may not be real happy, but you're definitely not angry, anxious or irritated.
 If this was you most of the time, you wouldn't even be reading about this anger management assessment.

 Level 2.
 You're feeling slightly irritated or agitated, but it's not enough to bother you or affect your behavior.
 You can see the big picture when you think about your problems.
 It is hard to relax with the agitation you are experiencing, however.